open-quantum-safe/liboqs-go/README.md

 Running/building
 ----------------
-First, you must build the master branch of liboqs according to the [liboqs building instructions](https://github.com/open-quantum-safe/liboqs#building), followed (optionally) by a `sudo make install` to ensure that the compiled library is system-wide visible (by default it installs under `/usr/local/include` and `/usr/local/lib` under Linux/macOS).
+First, you must build the master branch of liboqs according to the [liboqs building instructions](https://github.com/open-quantum-safe/liboqs#linuxmacos), followed (optionally) by a `sudo make install` to ensure that the compiled library is system-wide visible (by default it installs under `/usr/local/include` and `/usr/local/lib` on Linux/macOS).

 If running/building on Linux, you may need to set the `LD_LIBRARY_PATH` environment variable to point to the path to liboqs' library directory, e.g.